laristra/flecsi/flecsi-tutorial/README.md

 $ module load flecsi-tutorial
 ```

-Otherwise, to use the bash or csh script, simply source the script
+Otherwise, to use the bash or csh script, source the script
 (located in the bin directory of your FleCSI install path):
 ```bash
 $ source CMAKE_INSTALL_PREFIX/bin/flecsi-tutorial.{sh,csh}